nekolio/BiliBulletScreenCrawlers/README.md

 Update Time:2021/03/24

+## **DISCLAIMERS**

+- This project use MIT LICENSE,and does not involve any charging content.

+- The developer's development purpose of this project is only for learning and reference, not for any interest group.
+If anyone uses this open source project by any means to infringe upon the interests of others or the collective, the original developer will not bear any responsibility.

 ## QUICK-START

 - Under the "config" folder, open the file called "user.ini" and enter your bilibili Cookie to the parameter called "cookie",this step is **required**.